Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 ### When should I use Recipe 3?

-Use Recipe 3 when your website is already hosting something or used elsewhere for other perposes already and you can NOT change the nameservers.
+Use Recipe 3 when your website is already hosting something or used elsewhere for other purposes already and you can NOT change the nameservers.

 **OR you have a SECOND LEVEL domain that is ".co.uk" or ".com.fr"**, there's a known bug that you need to follow the Recipe 3 for these domains.